fingerella2000/TDQuery/README.md

 2. Modify the content of file "table_schema.properties" in folder "src\main\resources" using your own table schema.

-**NOTE**: If you have Treasure Data Toolbelt(https://toolbelt.treasuredata.com/) installed in your environment and it is already configured(run command "td -e" from command line to check if you have toolbet installed and configured), then you can simply delete the file "tdclient.properties" from folder "src\main\resources".
+**NOTICE**: If you have Treasure Data Toolbelt(https://toolbelt.treasuredata.com/) installed in your environment and it is already configured(run command "td -e" from command line to check if you have toolbet installed and configured), then you can simply delete the file "tdclient.properties" from folder "src\main\resources".
 In this way, the program will load your apikey from "userhome\.td\td.conf" directly.
 Please choose your preferred way.

 Then continue with the build process to build an executable JAR file.
 Then you are ready to search your own dataset.